How To Cook Potatoes In Crock Pot [COMPLETE GUIDE]

 To enhance the aroma of your crock pot potatoes, consider incorporating ingredients with strong flavors and aromas.
 Onions, garlic, and fresh herbs such as rosemary and thyme all have aromatic properties that will fill your kitchen with delightful scents.
 Additionally, adding a splash of vinegar or lemon juice to the cooking liquid can help boost the overall aroma of the dish.

-Related: How To Make Barbacoa In Crock Pot [COMPLETE GUIDE]
+Related: How To Cook Baked Beans In Crock Pot [COMPLETE GUIDE]

 Cooking Techniques